aclemons/emailrelay/doc/userguide.md

 the Event Viewer on Windows.

-Logging is configured with options like `--log`, `--log-file`, `--as-server` and `--syslog`, so check these in the configuration file or startup batch file.
+Logging is configured with options like `--log`, `--log-file`, `--as-server` and `--syslog`, so check these in the configuration file and/or startup batch file.

 For more verbose logging add the `--verbose` option.
 This is a good idea when setting up or trouble-shooting your E-MailRelay configuration.